 Millinette can be ordered online using a quick questionnaire, so long as you are aged between 16 and 50 and female.
 One of our doctors will review your request and approve appropriate treatment.

-Then we can deliver your pills to you, or you can pick them up in any Superdrug store or from a post office.
+Then we can deliver your pills to you, or you can pick them up in any Superdrug store.

 To place an order, fill in a brief questionnaire.
 One of our doctors will review your order and prescribe a suitable treatment.